 I think when you put a cherry on top of anything, it just makes it that much better!
 This cake is no exception!
-I had to fight the kids off when I was trying to this picture.
+I had to fight the kids off when I was trying to take a picture.
 They couldn’t wait to dig in!

 I think the addition of Dr. Pepper Cherry really takes it up a notch with more flavor.
 And the bonus is that you get to drink the rest of the can when you’re done!